Structural constraints to compare phenomenal experience: The partial ordered experiential structure

 \begin{defn} Let the mapping $f_{j}\colon \mathcal{G}^{\otimes C}\to \mathcal{G}^{\otimes C}$:

 for $j=1,\dots,d-1$.
 We say that $x,y\in \mathcal{G}^{\otimes C}$ are \emph{comparable through $f_j$} if $f_j(x)=y$. \end{defn}

 For example, $f_1$ and $f_2$ act such as:

-For clarity, we use the notation $f_{j}$ for any mapping defined above avoiding the list of indexes and adding $f_0$ as the identity.
+For clarity, we use the notation $f_{j}$ for any mapping defined above, avoiding the list of indexes and adding $f_0$ as the identity.

 We extract two immediate consequences from how $f_{j}$ works.
-The first establishes that one can obtain the top element after an action of every $f_{j}$ over a given concatenation whatever ordering could be:
+The first establishes that one can obtain the top element after an action of every $f_{j}$ over a given concatenation whatever the ordering may be:

 \begin{prop} $f_{i_{1}}\cdots f_{i_{d}}(G_{1}\oslash^{1}\cdots\oslash^{d-1}G_{d})=G_{1}\odot\cdots\odot G_{d}$ for $i_{1}<\cdots<i_{d}$ a permutation of $1,\dots,d$. \end{prop}